Get free benefits and financial advice if you're struggling with:

 Finding help to manage your money

-If you aren’t able to manage your money, arrangements can be made for someone else to help you by becoming your 'appointee' or 'deputy':
+If you're unable to manage your money, we can arrange for someone to become your 'appointee' or 'deputy':

-- a deputy looks after your benefits, your property, savings, investments and financial wellbeing in you are unable to do this yourself
+- a deputy looks after your benefits, property, savings, investments

-- making sure you get the correct benefits
+- make sure you get the correct benefits

 Acting as your appointee or deputy

-We can become your appointee or deputy if you have no appropriate family, friend, or associates able or willing to do this for you.
+We can act as your appointee or deputy if you have no family or friend willing or able to act on your behalf.

-- you get a social security benefit or state pension
+- receive a social security benefit or state pension

-- the Department for Work and Pensions (DWP) is satisfied that you are unable to manage your affairs (for example by visiting you, and, if necessary, by getting medical evidence)
+The Department for Work and Pensions (DWP) must also be satisfied you're unable to manage your affairs - for example, by visiting you, and, if necessary, getting medical evidence.

-In addition to the above, you must also meet the following conditions for us to act as your deputy:
+In addition to the above, for us to act as your deputy, you must also:

-- you receive other income, such as an occupational pension
+- receive other income, such as an occupational pension

 Apply for help to manage your money

-If you have the capacity to deal with your finances, but there's evidence you're at risk of financial abuse (or you're unable to manage your benefits, which could potentially put you at risk) then we can apply for appointeeship, also known as the Court of Protection and Appointee Service.
+If you feel you could be at risk of financial abuse (for example, you're unable to manage your benefits), we can apply for appointeeship, also known as the Court of Protection and Appointee Service.

-If you already get support from us and want us to become your appointee, you must speak to the person who provides or arranges your care and they can help to organise this.
+If we're already supporting you and you want us to become your appointee, your care provider can organise this.